qaillc/MixtralHackathon/README.md

 The integration of Mixtral for authentic human conversations has proven to be remarkably successful.

-In the upcoming version, we plan to refine the sequencing to more accurately mimic real group dynamics.
+In an upcoming version, we plan to refine the sequencing to more accurately mimic real group dynamics.
 Additionally, we aim to introduce a human participant to interact within this digital environment.

 A pivotal realization emerged: Mixtral's utility extends beyond patient support; it's a valuable tool for therapists to enhance their sessions and gather insightful statistics.